mpanaryin/job_scope/README.md

 - `functional/`: Logic testing using mocks and fake infrastructure (no real DB or services).
 - `integration/`: Tests with real services, often via a test-specific Docker Compose.
 - `conftest.py`: Shared test configuration and fixtures.
-- `utils.py`: Helpers for reusable test code.
+- `utils.py`: Utils for reusable test code.

 ---